p4gefau1t/trojan-go/README.md

 ```
 ## Certificate requesting

-use
+Use

 `` `
 sudo ./trojan-go -cert request
 `` `

-Request a certificate from Let's Encrypt.
+to request a certificate from Let's Encrypt.

 During the process, according to ACME protocol requirements, trojan-go needs to interact with letsencrypt server, so it needs to temporarily occupy local ports 443 and 80.
 At this time, please temporarily close services such as nginx, apache, or trojan.